civilcode/playbook/guides/practices/pair-programming.md

    When writing code to make a test pass, the goal is to get something quick and dirty working.
 Then the pair can discuss and improve the code.
 If the driver had the keyboard for a while, the watcher can then take over and do some refactoring before writing a new test.

-3. If the pair disagrees on design or implementation and cannot come up with an agreement, the technical lead or another team member should be brought in and a discussion shoudl happen.
-If no-one is available, a solution that leaves options open should be adopted so progress can be made; the issue can then be discussed when the technical lead or another member becomes available.
+3. If the pair disagrees on design or implementation and cannot come up with an agreement, the technical lead or another team member should be brought in and a discussion should happen.
+If no-one is available, a solution **that leaves options open**  should be adopted so progress can be made; the issue can then be discussed when the technical lead or another member becomes available.
 4. The code is shared by the development team, therefore use _we_ instead of _you_ or _I_ when referring to the code.
 5. Do not forget to take breaks.
 6. Be proud of what you achieved as a pair.
 Take time to admire and feel good about the code.